About the Journal

 If a complainant is not satisfied with the outcome of a complaint, they may contact the Editor, who will attempt to resolve the issue to the satisfaction of all parties.
 If this fails, the Editor may refer the complaint to the Editorial Board and the complainant will be invited to make a further submission, if required.

-We believe in the free flow of information and so publish under a Creative Commons license which means readers may republish our contributions for free according to certain guidelines under the Creative Commons - Attribution license.
+We believe in the free flow of information so authors retain their copyright and IP but allow the publisher to publish their work under a Creative Commons license.
+This means readers may republish our contributions for free according to certain guidelines under the Creative Commons - Attribution license.
 Please use the DOI reference provided for each article when republishing or citing the work.